-Go ahead, have a look at the best Qualtrics competitors in the market and pick one.
+Go ahead, have a look at the best Qualtrics alternatives and competitors in the market and pick one.
 Here goes!

-Yup, a Qualtrics competitor that you must watch out for.
+Yup, one of the main Qualtrics competitors you must watch out for.
 Easy to set up, easy to create, and easy results and analytics- it’s a sleek online survey tool, through and through.
 Their interface is magical and the pricing is unbelievably appealing.

-The best part: If you are a Qualtrics competitor wanting to make a switch to an efficient alternative of Qualtrics, SurveySparrow offers a flat 25% discount just to welcome you.
+The best part: If you are wanting to make a switch to an efficient alternative of Qualtrics, SurveySparrow offers a flat 25% discount just to welcome you.
 Did you know that the Enterprise plans for SurveySparrow start at just $199 as opposed to the $5000 that Qualtrics costs you?
 And that is with an additional array of features and a super easy interface.

 Points docked for: Young company.
 And constantly developing to accommodate newer features.
-But on the bright side, SurveySparrow is much liked for how quick their support is and how soon they roll out the exact features that you want them at the time you prefer.
+But on the bright side, they roll out the exact features you want them at the time you prefer.
 Also, the quick customer support deserves a special mention.

-A highly competent Qualtrics competitor, Medallia is a force on its own in the customer experience segment.
+A highly competent Qualtrics alternative, Medallia is a force on its own in the customer experience segment.

 The best part: Their NPS surveys are one of the best out there.
 When it comes to customer experience journeys, they know what they are doing.

 Points docked for: Pricey!
 Only gigantic corporates with a small fortune set aside for surveys need come this way.
 Also, it is recommended only for customer experience journeys and not academic research, unlike Qualtrics.

-A powerful survey tool with an impressive collection of question types, QuestionPro is a decent alternative to Qualtrics.
+A powerful survey tool with an impressive collection of question types, QuestionPro is one of the decent alternatives to Qualtrics.